On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup and the Target and Fitting Lemmas

-Recall that a domain $U \subset \chat$ is said to be \emph{hyperbolic} if its universal cover is the unit disc $\D$.
-For a simply connected domain in the plane, this is equivalent to $U$ being a proper subset of $\C$.
+Recall that a Riemann surface is said to be \emph{hyperbolic} if its universal cover is the unit disc $\D$.
+For a simply connected domain $U \subset \C$, this is equivalent to $U$ being a proper subset of $\C$.
 The next lemma makes use of the following definition, originally given in \cite{Com11} for families of pointed domains of finite connectivity.
 Recall that, for a domain $U \subset \C$, we use the notation $\delta_U(z)$ for the Euclidean distance from a point $z$ in $U$ to the boundary of $U$.